Baldo431/World_Weather_Analysis/README.md

-# World_Weather_Analysis
+# PlanMyTrip App & World Weather Anlalysis

 ## Overview

+### Task:
-- Task: Collect and analyze weather data across cities worldwide.
+- Collect and analyze weather data across cities worldwide.
+- Create a Customer Travel Destinations Map
+- Create a Travel Itinerary Map

+### Purpose:
-- Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
+PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences and create a travel route between four cities selected by the customer.

-- Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
-This process will entail collecting, analyzing, and visualizing the data.
+### Method:
+- Utilize the OpenWeatherMap API and Google Maps API to retrive necessary data for completing tasks.
+- Add data to Pandas DataFrames for data management.
+- Create maps using gmaps library.